 Skip to main content

 • Date Range: This dropdown allows you to filter the content in your view.
 You can retrieve 5 years of historic news data.
-For historic social data, please check out this link:
+By default, the workspaces filter for a 90 day window of data.

 • Channel: Display only results from specific media channels (such as X, Reddit, or News)